KEYFIAI/keyfi-common/README.md

 # KeyFi Common Module

-NPM package for common elements between `keyfi-web` and `keyfi-pro`.
-Right now consists of common integrations only.
+NPM package for commonly used DeFi integrations via web3.
+Can be used with frontend JS frameworks such as React.

 ## Versioning